SaudAlshamsi/Auto-Upload-Server-Client/README.md

 active.
 It can be useful to avoid heavy upload when connected over mobile data and start the upload when you are under wifi coverage.
 The server is multi-threaded and it can probably handle >1000 connections at the same time.
-It has been created to transfer heavy files like video recordings.

 The main components are: